 channel.
 In doing so, Unicode characters are converted to sequences of bytes

 according to the channel's encoding.
-Similarly, a conversion can occur
+For some

 combinations of Unicode char and target encoding, the mapping is lossy